ExaWorks/job-api-spec/specification.md

 void submit(Job job) throws InvalidJobException, SubmitException
 ```

-Submits a Job to the underlying implementation.
+Submits a job to the underlying implementation.
 Successful return of this
 method indicates that the job has been sent to the underlying
 implementation and all changes in the job status, including failures,
 are reported using notifications.
 Conversely, if one of the two possible